anuragambuja/data-engineering-gcp/Machine Learning.md

   - Dataprep is serverless and works at any scale
   - Automatically detect schema, anomalies
   - Concern – Need to share data with Trifacta
+  - Run the Job in Dataflow or Trifacta Photon environment

     ![image](https://user-images.githubusercontent.com/19702456/225673995-ebebe006-6511-4a8d-82b8-8ec39f3123b9.png)

+- Pre-Trained ML
+  - No Training required from customer
+  - For generic use case like
+    - Object recognition/detection – Vision API
+      - Detect printed and handwritten text
+      - Detect objects
+      - Identify popular places and product logos
+      - Moderate content
+      - Celebrity recognition
+    - OCR
+    - Speech to Text
+      - Accurately convert speech into text using an API powered by Google’s AI technologies.
+      - 125 languages support
+      - Streaming speech recognition
+      - Content filtering
+      - Automatic punctuation
+    - Text to Speech API
+      - Convert text into natural-sounding speech using an API powered by Google’s AI technologies.
+    - Language Translation
+    - NLP API – to get insight from natural language
+       - Identify entities within documents
+       - Sentiment analysis
+       - Content classification

+- Auto ML
+  - Throw your data & GCP will create best model for you
+  - Transfer learning technology
+  - Example Use cases:
+    - Flower species recognition
+    - Text Classification

+- Custom Model